ellyzaveta/genetic-algorithm/README.md

 <br />

-## 🔷 Analysis of the efficiency of the algorithm and its convergence based on the work performed.
+## 🔷 Analysis of the efficiency of the algorithm and its convergence based on the work performed

 <br />